corinalogan/grackles/README.md

 - Logan CJ.
 2017.
 [Does behavioral flexibility positively correlate with the number of food types eaten and foraging techniques used in a rapidly expanding species?](./g_flexforaging.Rmd)

+- Logan CJ, Trumble B, Blackwell A, Escalante A, Pacheco M. 2018.
+[What are the costs and constraints of behavioral flexibility in great-tailed grackles?](./g_withinpop.Rmd)

 - Taylor JE, Logan CJ.
 2017.
 [Feather mite variation across the range of a rapidly expanding species, the great-tailed grackle](./g_feathermites.Rmd)

 *Note: full references are listed in [MyLibrary.bib](./MyLibrary.bib)*